 It may be the case that all the criteria above are met, but that it still might not be appropriate to use an experimental evaluation design.
 An evaluator should not use a randomized experiment in the following circumstances:

 1. When effects are so large that causality is obvious.
 A central tenant of social science research is that correlation is not causation.
 That said, some correlations are so large that they can imply causality, such as the relationship between tobacco smoking and cancer.
 Randomizing who smokes (in addition to being impractical and unethical) is not necessary to establish a causal claim.

 2. When an alternative evaluation design could provide a highly reliable answer and at a lower cost.
-A future blog post will consider alternative evaluation designs, but suffice it to say at this time that conditions exist when non-experimental evaluations are fitting.
+Sometimes, conditions are such that non-experimental evaluations are the right choice for an impact evaluation design.
 In those cases, if such an evaluation costs less than an experimental evaluation, then it would be appropriate to use it.

 3. When a program is not yet ready for an impact evaluation.
 Measuring the impacts of newly crafted, not-yet-fully-developed programs is premature.
 Impact evaluations, including experiments, are best used once programs reach a steady state of implementation.

 4. When evaluation questions are not about impact.
 Perhaps most obviously, an experimental evaluation cannot answer non-impact questions.
 Other evaluation designs and methods are more fitting for questions regarding program processes and operations or program outputs or outcomes.